pa2si/tortuga/README.md

-v 0.11.3
+v 0.11.4

 What's new:

-- generate Static Params is active
+-some styling for single Event

 Done:

 - Major content coming from Storyblok CMS including all images
 - internationalization implementent and working testwise with the "about" menu button
 - Custom Google Fonts
-- margin for section container in mobile version
+- generate Static Params is active

 - Header with Navbar
   - Language Buttons in Menu (wo function so far)
   - InView for Sections: Colored Menubuttons regarding the section that is in View